SchneiderInfosystems/FB4D/README.md

 #### Delphi-Markdown

-For converting markdown formated text into HTML this library uses the Delphi Markdown Library.
+For converting markdown formatted text into HTML this library uses the Delphi Markdown Library.
 Thank you, Grahame Grieve for this great library!

 https://github.com/grahamegrieve/delphi-markdown